ansmass/neighbors/README.md

 ## Overview

 Welcome to the Neighbors Game Add-On - Brand Glossary!
-This application serves as a valuable extension to the Neighbors board game, which was developed during the 'English Game' contest hosted by MyDigitalSchool.
+This application serves as a valuable extension to the Neighbors board game, which clinched the first place in the 'English Game' contest hosted by MyDigitalSchool.
 The primary objective of the game is simple: unveil the hidden brand name concealed within the list of words drawn on the card at the beginning of the game.

 This add-on acts as a glossary, providing information about the brands, including their logos and a brief description of their activities.
 Players can access the add-on by scanning a QR code and entering the card number to verify their answers.